newhavenrb/conferences/Ruby-Rogues-Live-Keynote.md

 * "Loss aversion is the pillar of conservatism" - @dhh
 * "Experience developers have a lower tolerance for technical debt" - @tenderlove
 * "I hate other people spending my risk budget" - Josh Susser
+* "Try a new language every year" - David Thomas

 ## Notes